 What is a BIC?

-BIC stands for Bank Identification Code, or Bank Identifier Code.
+Stands for Bank Identification Code, or Bank Identifier Code.
 This code is identical to SWIFT, which is why these terms are often used interchangeably.
-In many situations, they are even mentioned together (e.g., BIC/SWIFT or SWIFT/BIC).
+In many situations, they are even mentioned together (e.g., BIC/SWIFT).

 What exactly is a BBAN code?